milhouse74/prose2poetry/README.md

 * `generators.py` for poetry generators
 * `rhyme_score.py` contains our custom `rhyme_score` function, which incorporates phonemic substitution from [Phonemic Similarity Metrics to Compare Pronunciation Methods](https://homes.cs.washington.edu/~bhixon/papers/phonemic_similarity_metrics_Interspeech_2011.pdf) into the score
 * `fasttext_model.py` for the genism Fasttext word pair generation, incorporating a semantic score and the above rhyme_score in a weighted combination
-* `semantic_score.py` contains an implementation of [Sentence Similarity Based on Semantic Nets and Corpus Statistics](http://ants.iis.sinica.edu.tw/3BkMJ9lTeWXTSrrvNoKNFDxRm3zFwRR/55/Sentence%20Similarity%20Based%20on%20Semantic%20Nets%20and%20corpus%20statistics.pdf) (borrowed from [this implementation](https://github.com/chanddu/Sentence-similarity-based-on-Semantic-nets-and-Corpus-Statistics-))
+* `doc2vec_model.py` contains an implementation of the gensim doc2vec.
+This code will be used to calculate sentence similarity.
-* `couplet_score.py` contains the couplet scorer, which incorporates METEOR (from Maluuba/nlg-eval), semantic score (above), rhyme score (on the last words), and the edit distance from the string of stresses (produced by [pronouncingpy](https://github.com/aparrish/pronouncingpy))
+* `couplet_score.py` contains the couplet scorer, which incorporates METEOR (from NLTK), semantic score (above), rhyme score (on the last words), and the edit distance from the string of stresses (produced by [pronouncingpy](https://github.com/aparrish/pronouncingpy))
 * `corpora.py` contains some classes to faciliate the loading and filtering of couplets from nltk's Gutenberg corpus, the [Gutenberg Poetry corpus](https://github.com/aparrish/gutenberg-poetry-corpus), and [PoetryFoundation](https://www.kaggle.com/tgdivy/poetry-foundation-poems) corpus (included in [data](./data))

 ### Generate pairs of rhyming words